 Increased demand by bandwidth-intensive web applications and tools means that school districts are often struggling to keep up their network infrastructure.
-With a median of 164 days, this measure suggests that more than half of school districts are near peak network capacity every day of the school year.
+Many school districts are near peak network capacity every day of the school year.

 Figure 182 Network - WAN Availability